ministryofjustice/court-register/README.md

 TMPDIR=/private$TMPDIR docker-compose up --scale court-register=0
 ```

-This will start the dependencies in docker containers but not the main application.
-Run command `docker ps` to see them running.
+The dependencies will run in docker containers - but not the main application.
+Use command `docker ps` to see the running containers.

-Then run command
+To start the application run command

 ```bash
 ./gradlew bootRun -Plocalstack --args='--spring.profiles.active=localstack,postgres'